lattln/EHR-Dashboard/README.md

 # EHR-Dashboard

 EHR-Dashboard is a web application designed to provide a visual interface for Electronic Health Records (EHR).
-This dashboard allows healthcare professionals to view, analyze, and interact with patient health data efficiently.
+This dashboard allows healthcare professionals and patients to view, analyze, and interact with patient health data efficiently.
+It offers distinct views for both patients and clinicians, enhancing accessibility and usability for each user group.

 ## Features

-- **Patient Overview**: View comprehensive data on individual patients, including medical history, medications, and recent visits.
+- **Patient View**: Allows patients to securely access and view their own medical data, including recent test results, medical history, and health trends over time.
-- **Data Visualization**: Graphs and charts to display trends in health metrics over time.
+- **Clinician View**: Enables clinicians to view and manage health data for their assigned patients.
+Clinicians can quickly access patient records, monitor health metrics, and view historical data to support informed decision-making.
-- **Interactive Interface**: Responsive and user-friendly UI for easy navigation and data retrieval.
+- **Data Visualization**: Provides graphs and charts to display trends in health metrics, helping both patients and clinicians track health changes over time.
-- **Secure Access**: Ensures patient data confidentiality with secure access protocols.
+- **Interactive Interface**: Designed with a user-friendly and responsive interface for easy navigation and data retrieval.

 ```
 EHR-Dashboard/